pborreli/www/source/blog/2014-05-21-twelve-factor-consul.html.markdown

 Consul is able to
 [store key/value data](http://www.consul.io/intro/getting-started/kv.html).
-To set and retrive key/value data, Consul has a simple API as well as a beautiful and intuitive
+To set and retrieve key/value data, Consul has a simple API as well as a beautiful and intuitive
 [web UI](http://www.consul.io/intro/getting-started/ui.html).
 It is perfect for storing configuration data.